Mirantis/bird-containers/README.md

 ---
 Route Redistribution container, implements Route-Reflector, Calico-node, ExtIP announce for multi-rack deployment of Kubernetes.

+Travis-CI provide auto-rebuild and auto-upload containers to hub.docker.com after successful build and tests for master and release-* branchers.
+If You need custom build of contained, please read following instruction:

 run `make help` for instruction to build container.

 After build container should be tagged and uploaded to Docker registry.
 Corresponded tag should be described in the `cluster.yaml` in the `bgpd_container_tag:` parameter.